MISSISSIPPI CHILD CUSTODY LAWYER

-Attorney For Joint and Sole Custody Agreements in
+Attorney For Joint and Sole Custody Agreements in Desoto County, MS

-At Douglass & Runger, Attorneys at Law, we help Mississippi families achieve child custody arrangements that protect the interests of parents and, most importantly, children.
+At Douglass & Runger, PLLC, Attorneys at Law, we help Mississippi families achieve child custody arrangements that protect the interests of parents and, most importantly, children.
 With our family law experience and comprehensive knowledge of Mississippi child custody law, we can advise you through the process of a collaborative agreement or litigate on your behalf in a child custody trial.

-Factors Considered in a DeSoto County Child Custody Case
+Factors Considered In A Desoto County Child Custody Case

-The court’s primary consideration in any child custody case is whether the arrangement is in the best interests of the children.
+best interests of the children.
 The 1983 Mississippi Supreme Court case, Albright vs. Albright, confirmed several factors that should be considered in determining the child’s interests, including:

 - The child’s age, health, and sex